Skip to main content

 Using the SDK directly

-For manual profiling beyond what the automatic subscribers capture, inject the SDK client:
+For manual profiling beyond what the automatic subscribers capture, inject the client provider and request the SDK client:

 class ImportService